DBC-SF/mentorship-wiki/README.md

 ### Code Review

-Mentors are encouraged to give code review if they experience downtime during their scheduled hours.
+Mentors are required to complete code reviews for students.
+Minimum 5 per phase.
+Downtime during scheduled hours is a great time to knock this out.

 #### How To Claim A Pull Request For A Code Review:
 Sign in using the DBC-SF-Mentor GitHub account.